robert-altmiller/odcs_data_contracts/README.md

 If you are ready to create a data contract do the following:

 - Fork this Github [repository](https://github.com/robert-altmiller/odcs_data_contracts), and create a feature branch off the main branch.
 - Update all of these data contract [json metadata](/notebooks/input_data) user input files with your data product specifications and requirements, and commit the changes back to your feature branch.
+Here are [definitions](http://www.google.com) for each of these JSON user input files.
     - [high-level contract metadata](/notebooks/input_data/contract_metadata_input/)
     - [custom data quality rules](/notebooks/input_data/data_quality_rules_input/)
     - [service level agreements](/notebooks/input_data/sla_metadata_input/)